atoffano/KGene2Pheno/README.md

 No index or header is required.

 ## Additional Information

+The pipeline used to train the embeddings models is based on [TorchKGE](https://torchkge.readthedocs.io/en/latest/).
+The pipeline used to train the binary classifiers is based on [PyCaret](https://pycaret.gitbook.io/docs/).

+All logs are available in the logs folder.
+All models are available in the models folder.
+Classification models are available in the binary_classif folder.
+All embeddings are available in the data/embeddings folder.
+All SPARQL queries are available in the queries folder.

+The MSc thesis resulting from this project goes into detail on the methods used and the results obtained.
+Results and figures presented in the thesis are available in the figures folder.

+Wandb tracking has been used throughout the project.
+While tracking has been disabled, it can easily be added by uncommenting the relevant lines in the code.

-For more information on the code and its functionality, refer to the comments within the code file for now.
-A full documentation will be provided in the future.
+For more information on the code and its functionality, refer to the comments within the code files.

+## Citations
+    @inproceedings{arm2020torchkge,
+        title={TorchKGE: Knowledge Graph Embedding in Python and PyTorch}, author={Armand Boschin},
+        year={2020},
+        month={Aug},
+        booktitle={International Workshop on Knowledge Graph: Mining Knowledge Graph for Deep Insights}, }